ropensci/GSODR/data-raw/fetch_isd-history.md

 # Introduction

-The isd_history.csv file details GSOD station metadata.
+The “isd_history.csv” file details GSOD station metadata.
 These data include the start and stop years used by *GSODR* to pre-check requests before querying the server for download and the country code used by *GSODR* when sub-setting for requests by country.
 The following checks